top of page

 • Diluted Vision: When a project is bogged down in excessive meetings and committees, the final creative work inevitably becomes a compromise.
 The initial, bold idea that excited the client is watered down to please every stakeholder.
 The result is a campaign that lacks a clear message or a distinct point of view, failing to make a significant impact in a crowded market.

-• Loss of Value: Ultimately, the client pays for the creative output, not for the endless meetings and unnecessary revisions.
+• Loss of Value: Ultimately, the client pays for the creative output, not for endless meetings and unnecessary revisions.
 The time and resources wasted on these sabotaging behaviors represent a significant loss of value.
 The budget is spent on friction, not on creativity, and the final product reflects that inefficiency.
 The work is not just late or over budget; it is of lesser quality.

 The irony of the OSS manual is that what was once a wartime weapon for destruction has become the very foundation of modern inefficiency.
 The behaviors meant to demoralize and destroy are now the accepted norms of our creative culture.
-To break this cycle, we must first recognize that the enemy is not an external force, but an internal one—a collective, unconscious practice of sabotage that we have allowed to flourish in our own workplaces.
+To break this cycle, we must first recognize that the enemy is not an external force, but an internal one—a collective, unconscious practice of sabotage that we have allowed to flourish in our workplaces.
 The path to better, more innovative work begins not with a new set of rules, but with the courage to abandon the ones that have been holding us back all along.

 References